swagkarna/AnonSpam/README.md

 # Usage :
 ## Just open spam.txt .
 Edit the text as you wish
 ## Now Run the script.
 Place cursor over the Comment Box which you wish to spam
 ## Boom!.
 Now the script will do everything for you.
-Just take a break with cofFee...
+Just take a break with coffee...

 # Disclaimer :
 ## Use it at your own risk.
 I am not responsible for your action.